palazzem/DomoticaArduino/README.md

 # Domotica Arduino
 Domotica Arduino is a program written for all Arduino devices.
-It let you to control some physical devices in your home with PC or smartphone.
+It allows you to control some physical devices in your home with PC or smartphone.
 All commands are sent using GET method and received responses are all JSON objects string.

 ## Setup before uploading
 In order to use all of the proposed feature, you should edit some parameters before uploading the "sketch" in you Arduino.
-You should set these line of code for each section.
+You should set these lines of code for each section.

 ### Network parameters
 Configure Arduino with your network: